M4n0zz/BBMenu/README.md

 - **Slip script** allows you to walk through walls.
 Although it includes some basic prevention, walking outside map's borders risks crashing your game with your savegame being deleted! **Use with Caution!**

 ## ⚠ Notes
-Parts from 2+ are more tolerant to input errors, since their payloads activate only through BBMenu and a crash can indicate which part you need to reinstall.
+Part codes from 2+ are more tolerant to input errors, since their payloads activate only through BBMenu and a crash can indicate which part you need to reinstall.
 That being said, here is what every part includes:
 - Part1: Kernel stuff
 - Part2: Constant effect payloads